 - Any health insurance policy which does not comply with this new guideline would be modified from 1st April 2021 as and when they are up for renewal.
 This means that on renewals after 1st April 2021, all health insurance policies would have to comply with the new guidelines.

-- The eight years specified in the guideline would be called the moratorium period.
+- The eight years specified in the guideline would be called the moratorium period in health insurance .
 During this moratorium period, health insurance companies can judge whether the claims that you make are genuine or not.
 However, when this trial period is over, health claims cannot be challenged and the contestability clause would be revoked.

 - Claims would be allowed to be contested only in cases of frauds which the company would have to prove and in the case when a medical cost is specifically excluded from coverage in the policy contract.
 In the case of frauds, misrepresentation or non-disclosure of material facts, the policy would be considered null and void and the premiums paid by the policyholder would be forfeited by the insurance company